+My name is Mayen Benson, and I am a Nigerian-born colour addict, and Johjos is a reflection of my lived experiences.
 When I first moved to Sydney, there was a significantly smaller African diaspora than I was accustomed to seeing in London.

 And with that, a more conservative fashion scene.
 I missed the colours and ostentatious patterns we asked our tailors to harness for our customised styles.

 Traditionally, the fabrics are chosen for a variety of occasions.
 For example, as a uniform for weddings and engagement ceremonies to distinguish the families and friends of the bride, from the groom.

-to add vibrancy to the “fabric” of Australia’s melting pot of cultures.
+To add vibrancy to the “fabric” of Australia’s melting pot of cultures.